lcy-seso/LearningNotes/paper_notes/compiler-stuffs/loop_analysis/README.md

 - The statement $s$: `arr[i][j - 1] = arr[i][j]` is an affine expression w.r.t. $i$ and $j$
 - The statement $s$ assigns a value to `arr[i * N + j - 1]` at every iteration.
 This memory access pattern statisfies affine memory constraint.

+- Affine means the transformation can include a (possibly symbolic) constant term.
+- Psuedo affine means that the transformations can also involve integer division and modulor operators.

 <span style="background-color:#D8BFD8;">When all expressions in a loop are affine, the loop is amenable to some advance analysis and optimizations.

 ## What is Polyhedral Compilation, and Why it comes?